Adrita-Khan/Modified-Gravity/README.md

 *Note: This project is ongoing and subject to continuous advancements and modifications.*
 ----

-This repository provides all the necessary resources, including core components, documentation, and development goals.

 The project aims to **forecast the signatures of modified gravity** through cross-correlation analyses of data from the **Simons Observatory** and the **Legacy Survey of Space and Time (LSST)** at the **Vera C. Rubin Observatory**.
 It is a project of [Dunlap Institute](https://www.dunlap.utoronto.ca/) in collaboration with [CASSA](https://cassa.site/) and [CCDS](https://ccds.ai/).